effectivecore/core/docs/software.md

 - Tower is registered trademarks or trademarks of fournova Software GmbH.
 - UNIX® is a registered trademark of The Open Group.
 - VisualGrep is registered trademarks or trademarks of Davide Ficano.
-- VMware Fusion® Pro is registered trademarks or trademarks of VMware.
+- VMware Fusion® Pro is registered trademarks or trademarks of VMware, Inc.
 - WebToLayers, MetaImage is registered trademarks or trademarks of NeededApps.